hwschuur/hwschuur.github.io/_pages/publications.md

 Popular
 -------

-[Manifesto for a Product Mindset in Agile Development][tweakers2022].
-Tweakers Developers Summit, 2022.
-Conference talk.
+[Be More than a Product Owner — Start Product Thinking][bemorethanapo].
+Medium, 2023.

-[Manifesto for a Product Mindset in Agile Development][devopsdays2022].
-DevOpsDays Amsterdam, 2022.
-Conference talk.
+Manifesto for a Product Mindset in Agile Development.
+[Tweakers Developers Summit][tweakers2022] and [DevOpsDays Amsterdam][devopsdays2022], 2022.
+Conference talks.

 [How we work: BizDevOps][sbpbizdevops].
 Schuberg Philis, 2022.